Steam Vs. Sauna – Which One Is Best For Weight Loss? (Benefits And Health Risks)

 - Cool down gradually after taking a steam/sauna bath.

-- Drink adequate water after a steam/sauna session for body and skin hydration.
+- Drink at least 16-20 ounces of water before and after a steam or sauna session for body and skin hydration.

 Infographic: Key Points Of Comparison Between Steam And Sauna For Weight Loss